Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Experimental Setup

-\textbf{\acs{RL}.} We train with Prime-RL on 4$\times$H100 GPUs, initializing from the \ac{SFT} checkpoint.
-Procedural generators are sampled in round-robin mode with a 12-round training horizon.
-Training runs for 1{,}000 steps with a batch size of 80 and 8 rollouts per instance.
-Final settings are in Table~\ref{tab:hparams} in Appendix~\ref{app:repro_details}.
+\textbf{Training.} We fine-tune \modelbackbone with \ac{QLoRA}~\cite{dettmersQLoRA} using Unsloth on 4$\times$H100 GPUs and the filtered procedural training split described in Section~\ref{sec:agent}.
+We perform the reinforcement learning step with Prime-RL on 4$\times$H100 GPUs, initialized from the \ac{SFT} checkpoint.
+We sample procedural generators in round-robin mode with a 20-round training horizon.
+We train for 1{,}000 steps with a batch size of 80 and 8 rollouts per instance.
+Table~\ref{tab:hparams} in \hyperref[app:training_config]{Appendix~A} reports the final settings.

-\textbf{Evaluation protocol.} We evaluate each model on 10 runs per scenario across all 12 static benchmark scenarios (120 runs total), with each run capped at 60 rounds and started in a fresh container.
+\textbf{Evaluation protocol.} We evaluate each model on 10 runs per scenario across all 12 static benchmark scenarios (120 runs total), with each run capped at 60 rounds, following prior work on the same benchmark~\cite{happeKaplanCitoEMSE26}, and started in a fresh container.
 Each model--scenario cell contains exactly 10 valid runs.
-The primary metric is $P(\text{root}\mid R{=}20)$, and we report Wilson 95\% confidence intervals throughout.
+The primary metric is the empirical success rate within 20 rounds, i.e., the sample estimate of $P(H_{\mathrm{root}}\le 20)$, and we report Wilson 95\% confidence intervals throughout.
 All reported numbers are per-run probabilities under a fixed round budget, not best-of-$k$ retry metrics.
+The static benchmark is the final external evaluation.
+It was not used to select the reward, the system prompt, any checkpoint, or any hyperparameter.
+Every such choice was made on procedural-holdout performance alone.

-\textbf{Cost methodology.} We estimate local inference cost for the \modelbackbone family from an empirical vLLM benchmark on an RTX~4090, and report API costs based on public OpenRouter pricing at evaluation time~\cite{openrouter2026pricing}.
-We normalize all cost figures to expected cost per successful root at $R{=}20$.
-Appendix~\ref{app:repro_details} provides the full latency model and cost equations.
+\textbf{Cost methodology.} We estimate local inference cost for the \modelbackbone family from an empirical batched vLLM benchmark on an RTX~5090, and report API costs based on public OpenRouter pricing at evaluation time~\cite{openrouter2026pricing}.
+We normalize all per-run cost figures to expected cost per successful root at $r{=}20$, computed as per-run cost divided by $P(H_{\mathrm{root}}{\le}20)$.
+Training-stage compute (\ac{SFT} and \ac{RL}) is tracked separately as one-time post-training GPU-hours on H100 hardware, priced at European on-demand H100 rates~\cite{verda2026pricing}, and is not amortized into the per-run cost--reliability comparison.
+All cost figures are setup-dependent: API routing, provider price changes, batching, hardware utilization, electricity, and amortization policy can change the accounting.
+The full cost equations are given in \hyperref[app:cost_methodology]{Appendix~A}.